 It’s a fairly common riddle but just for this story’s sake, let me drop it here: do you know what a smartphone and a toilet seat most likely have in common?
 They are both as dirty as the other!
 In fact, the average smartphone is know to be 7 times dirtier than the toilet seat!
 Mostly everything out there, from e-Coli to Staphylococcus aureus (MRSA), can be harvested on such devices… Considering this, cleaning our electronics surely is a good habit.
 Especially the ones that we take literally everywhere, including the bathroom.
-In this article, we will see the good (and warn about the bad) ways to clean a smartphone and how to keep it clean a bit longer.
+In this article, we will see how to clean a smartphone and how to keep it clean a bit longer.

 Clean a smartphone with disinfecting wipes

 So we know now that it’s fairly common sense to clean-up our smartphones once in a while (sometimes more), as we do with our kitchens, houses, cars, and clothes.
 Not to sound alarming, but smartphones are considered as high-touch surfaces by The Centers for Disease Control and Prevention during in the Covid-19 pandemic.
 However, cleaning your smartphone is not as simple as it may seem.
 Use the wrong product and the consequences may be dramatic for your device but for you as well!